mapbox/mapbox-maps-android/extension-localization/README.md

 ### Example

-Customizing Mapbox Localization Extension for Android could be done in two ways: by either providing your own version of the Localization Extension or by using the existing apis of the Localization Extension.
+Customizing Mapbox Localization Extension for Android could be done in two ways: by either providing your own version of the Localization Extension or by using the existing Localization Extension API.
 The former is documented in [DEVELOPING.md](https://github.com/mapbox/mapbox-maps-android/blob/master/DEVELOPING.md), the latter can be achieved with:

 ```kotlin
 mapboxMap.loadStyleUri(styleUri) {